Monday, October 14, 2024

 12/17 We had to take Nathan to urgent care because he hurt his arm playing laser tag at Funtasticks the day before.

-12/19 Dawn went to Winterhaven by herself because her family didn't want to go.
+12/19 I went to Winterhaven by myself because my family didn't want to go.

-12/21 Dawn and Nathan went to the Desert Museum.
+12/21 Nathan and I went to the Desert Museum.

 12/24 We attended the candlelight service at New Testament for Christmas Eve.

 Christmas was low key.
 No ornaments on the tree.
 Going to Chicago for a funeral during the holidays put added stress and less time to get things done for Christmas.
 Nathan got nerf guns and a few other things for Christmas.
-Paul decided to purchase a camera for Dawn for Christmas/Birthday.
+Paul decided to purchase a camera for me for Christmas/Birthday.
 At first he said it was too expensive.
 Then he changed his mind.
-Her parents put in half, $1500.
-She got the Nikon D850.
+My parents put in half, $1500.
+I got the Nikon D850.
 Paul made breakfast, but Starbucks was closed.
-Dawn did some cleaning and went for a walk only to find out she left her Fitbit charging.
-Dawn bought some Honey Baked Ham for herself.
+I did some cleaning and went for a walk only to find out I left my Fitbit charging.
+I bought some Honey Baked Ham for myself.
 We watched How the Grinch Stole Christmas.

-The next day Dawn convinced Nathan to go to the Reid Park Zoo Lights.
+The next day I convinced Nathan to go to the Reid Park Zoo Lights.

-12/27 Dawn and Nathan went up to Scottsdale to go to OdySea and to eat at Grimaldi's.
+12/27 Nathan and I went up to Scottsdale to go to OdySea and to eat at Grimaldi's.
 Nathan always like visiting Jalapeno, the pufferfish.

 12/28 Nathan had his annual pediatrician check up.